 I met my wife to be, during my last year of military service.
 We both had been previously married, and took this commitment we were entering into very seriously.
 It was an instant family for me, as she was what I called, “a package deal”.
 I not only gained a wife, but two precious daughters.
 A year later we had a baby boy.

 Being blessed with a wife and family, we jointly wanted to bring them up in a Christian home and with Christian values.
 So we were very involved in “the church” wherever we lived.
 A very good friend of mine, who was a retired Messianic Rabbi, introduced me to “Messianic Judaism”, during a church home group meeting.
 He used the approach that Christianity has its roots in Judaism, and so by learning about our Jewish roots will help us understand the Bible better.
-I was all in …. this may help me find the answer to my question from my college days, that continued to haunt me.
+I was all in …. this may help me find answers to my questions from my college days, that continued to haunt me.
 He and his wife became very close friends with my wife and myself.
 Because of his extensive teaching we decided to leave the traditional church and join a Messianic Jewish fellowship in the local area.

-We had left the traditional church, but Messianic Judaism wasn’t really different than the church, only names and labels were different.
+We had left the traditional church, but Messianic Judaism wasn’t really different than the traditional church, only names and labels were different.
 The beliefs were the same, even the service was basically the same, just some minor differences.
 One time in a church service we were singing the song, “O to like thee”, wile singing I had a “revelation” in my mind.
 I thought, “do I really mean that”, my answer was; “yes I do”.
 My next thought was, what does it mean, to be like him?
-To begin with, he was a Jew, not a christian.
+To begin with, he (Jesus) was a Jew, not a christian.
 Did he start a new religion called Christianity?
 Was that his objective?
 After all these questions went through my mind, I went on a quest to find answers for me.
 They actually caused me to ask more questions.

 I started to question everything about Christianity to where people shied away from me because, that was all I wanted to talk about.
 As I gained answers to my questions, and I investigated Judaism more, it became more an more obvious to me that my answers lied in the Jewish Bible and not in Christendom.
 A dear relative of mine and I were having a discussion about the Bible.
 His objective was to point out to me that I am going down the wrong path in my religious walk.
-I expressed to him that I was open to having a discussion, but I do not desire to allow it to lead into a an argument.
+I expressed to him that I was open to having a discussion, but I do not desire to allow it to lead into an argument.
 We agreed.
 I expressed, “so we have a common denominator, can we agree that the base or foundation of the Bible is the Torah?”
 He would not agree to that statement.
 He believed that the New Testament was the foundation.
 I countered with the fact that without the Torah there would not be a New Testament.
 The Torah establishes the fact that there is a God, and He created all things.
 He still would not budge from his position.
 We had a friendly discussion, but that was all that it could be, without a common base.
-I was saddened by what I came to realize by our conversation.
-I heard a Rabbi refer to “the Christian Bible” one time meaning the New Testament only.
-I didn’t relate to his statement because I felt that the Christian Bible consisted of both the Old and New Testaments.
-However based on what my relative said, I then realized that what the Rabbi said was True.
-The Christian Bible is the New Testament and has precedence over the Old Testament.
+I was saddened by our conversation.

 It is my desire that as you read the topics in this Blog you will be motivated to investigate further looking for your answers to the questions that you are searching.
-I found my answers in the Jewish Bible, the Tanach and not in the teachings and misquotes of Paul from the New Testament Bible.
-Many of the Blog articles are to present the differences between the two Bibles.
-I also point some translation errors in the Christian Old Testament.
+I found my answers in the Jewish Bible, the Tanach.

 Jim Behnke